duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

   f(a: 1, b: 2) # { a: 1, b: 2 }
   ~~~

-  In ruby > 2.0 you can use keyword arguments (params are exploded), for which
+  In ruby > 2.0 you can use keyword arguments (params are exploded decomposed),
-  you can define default values or they need to be required (hash key is
+  for which you can define default values or they need to be required (hash key
-  required)
+  is required)

   ~~~
   def f(x, y, c: , d: 1)